-Where it is not possible to store books bags from home under chairs or in pupils' trays due to limited space these will be sprayed with an anti-bacterial spray on entering school before being stored in boxes.
+Where it is not possible to store books bags from home under chairs or in pupils' trays due to limited space these will be sprayed with an anti-bacterial spray on entering school before being stored on pegs.
+The peg areas will be sprayed at the end of each school day with antibacterial aerosol spray.
+There will be no written marking in books until further notice.
+This is to ensure that the risk of cross contamination is minimised through staff touching surfaces where the pupils have been working.
+Feedback will be given to as many pupils as possible within a lesson verbally for the time being.